fossabot/MetabolicAtlas/README.md

 python manage.py makemigrations
 python manage.py migrate --database [database] e.g. 'hmr2' (see settings.py)
-python manage.py graph_models -a -o ER.png        # will generate a PNG overview of your tables (optional) python manage.py populateDB [database] [YAML file] [model label] [model PMID]
+python manage.py populateDB [database] [YAML file] [model label] [model PMID]
 # model label and model PMID are used to get information about the input model from the 'gems' database,
 # consequently the model must have been previously added by getMAModels.py or getGithubModels.py in the 'gems' database